POPULAR CHURCH SERVICES

-With the cold nights of Autumn on the way our thoughts turn to those less fortunate than ourselves.
-If you have any of the following, surplus to your requirements, there are many who would be delighted to use them.
+With the cold nights of Winter here, our thoughts turn to those less fortunate than ourselves.
+If you have any of the following, surplus to your requirements, there are many who would be delighted to use them:

 Sleeping bags, blankets, mens clothes and shoes (especially trainers) - these are needed by The Trust (across the road from the old Iveagh baths near St. Patrick’s Cathedral)